Rising risk on the financing of fossil fuels?

 - A corner stone of the Action Plan, the Taxonomy is meant to provide a unified classification system determining under which circumstances (criteria and thresholds) an economic activity can be considered as “sustainable”, hereby preventing fragmentation of classification systems in EU Member States as well as “greenwashing” – a situation of unfair competition when a financial product is marketed as environmentally friendly without being so.
 For this purpose, the Taxonomy provides technical screening criteria for economic activities for six sustainability objectives.
 For now, technical screening criteria have been developed for two objectives: climate change mitigation or adaptation.
 In the field of climate change mitigation, noteworthy is all criteria being set with the underlying objective of bringing the EU to a strict climate neutrality position by 2050 (i.e. zero net CO2 emissions by then – see below).
 The scope of the Taxonomy will be enlarged to provide similar criteria for four additional objectives: water and marine resources, circular economy, pollution prevention & control and biodiversity & ecosystems.

 - Combined with other disclosure-related measures contained in the Action Plan, the Taxonomy will result in a requirement in which firms will have to disclose the degree of environmental sustainability of their mainstream funds and pension products marketed as environmentally friendly or to provide disclaimers why it is not the case (comply or explain).
-Moreover, firms subject to the will have to provide information related to the Taxonomy (e.g. share of revenues or CAPEX taxonomy-compliant).
+Moreover, firms subject to the Non-Financial Reporting Directive will have to provide information related to the Taxonomy (e.g. share of revenues or CAPEX taxonomy-compliant).
 Furthermore, for every EU Member State, public measures, standards or labels related to financial products or corporate bonds labelled as environmentally sustainable will also have to abide by the criteria of the Taxonomy.
 The requirements related to the climate objectives of the Taxonomy are due to apply from December 2021.
 The requirements for the other four objectives are due to apply from 31 December 2022.
 One important use of the EU Taxonomy is to serve as a reference for the emerging EU Green Bond Standard (GBS).

 - As we already highlighted last July when discussing the draft proposal submitted by the Technical Expert Group (TEG- see # 13 infra. / ENR Monthly - Taking a deep dive in IEA’s 2019 World Energy Outlook), from the perspective of energy assets, the EU Taxonomy project reveals key energy policy options.
 The CO2 emissions thresholds set by the TEG (100g CO2e per KWhe now, declining to 0 by 2050) mean the exclusion from the list of sustainable activities of all fossil fuel-related assets.
 Such exclusion therefore concerns natural gas, in particular when used for power generation purposes, given the present state of the technology.
 Gas-fired plants generally emit around 400g CO2e per KWhe, whilst the prospect of mitigating such impact through carbon capture remains remote at this stage, CCS processes being still at an infant stage.
 From the perspective of nuclear energy, the key caveat of the Taxonomy lies in the ‘do no significant harm” (DNSH) requirement.
 This requirement stipulates that in addition to a “substantial contribution” (defined by the technical screening criteria) to one of the six sustainability objectives, an economic activity qualified as environmentally sustainable under the Taxonomy cannot cause harm to any of the remaining five objectives.
 This means not undermining any of the six sustainability objectives of the Taxonomy.
 For illustration, while nuclear is a carbon-free source of energy contributing towards climate change mitigation objective, there are concerns about the potential “significant harm” caused by nuclear waste to biodiversity and ecosystems.